Vastargazing/vastargazing/README.md

 ### 👋 Hi!
 I'm learning AI Engineering through hands-on projects

-**Creative background meets AI:** 10+ years in creative arts (photography, painting, video), 6 years music production, and 1 year deep into rap music - writing beats and lyrics.
-This artistic foundation drives my passion for **Cultural AI Analysis**.
+**Creative background meets AI:** 10+ years living a creative life — photography, painting, video — with the past 6 years focused on music production, and the last year diving into rap music (beats and lyrics).

 ---